NkVaishnav/Vaishnav_Physical_design/README.md

 Above shows the image of the replacement of the filler cells with the decap cells for the power reduction

+**After all the changes make sure to legalize the placement by the below given command as the resize of the cells changes the frame and might lead to overlap violations**

+Above mentioned changes can be reflected into the netlist by *legalize_placement*

 Hence by this we have improved all the QOR parameters with this in this ECO phase
 </details>